John Singer Sargent: Move to England

 Sargent spent much time painting outdoors in the English countryside when not in his studio.
 On a visit to Monet at Giverny in 1885, Sargent painted one of his most Impressionistic portraits, of Monet at work painting outdoors with his new bride nearby.
 Sargent is usually not thought of as an Impressionist painter, but he sometimes used impressionistic techniques to great effect.
 His Claude Monet Painting at the Edge of a Wood is rendered in his own version of the Impressionist style.
 In the 1880s, he attended the Impressionist exhibitions and he began to paint outdoors in the plein-air manner after that visit to Monet.
 Sargent purchased four Monet works for his personal collection during that time.

 Sargent was similarly inspired to do a portrait of his artist friend Paul César Helleu, also painting outdoors with his wife by his side.
 A photograph very similar to the painting suggests that Sargent occasionally used photography as an aid to composition.
 Through Helleu, Sargent met and painted the famed French sculptor Auguste Rodin in 1884, a rather somber portrait reminiscent of works by Thomas Eakins.
 Although the British critics classified Sargent in the Impressionist camp, the French Impressionists thought otherwise.
-As Monet later stated, "He is not an Impressionist in the sense that we use the word, he is too much under the influence of Carolus-Duran."
+As Monet later stated: "He is not an Impressionist in the sense that we use the word, he is too much under the influence of Carolus-Duran."

-Sargent's first major success at the Royal Academy came in 1887, with the enthusiastic response to Carnation, Lily, Lily, Rose, a large piece, painted on site, of two young girls lighting lanterns in an English garden in Broadway in the Cotswolds.
+Sargent's first major success at the Royal Academy of Arts came in 1887, with the enthusiastic response to Carnation, Lily, Lily, Rose, a large piece, painted on site, of two young girls lighting lanterns in an English garden in Broadway in the Cotswolds.
 The painting was immediately purchased by the Tate Gallery.

-His first trip to New York and Boston as a professional artist in 1887–88 produced over 20 important commissions, including portraits of Isabella Stewart Gardner, the famed Boston art patron.
+His first trip to New York and Boston as a professional artist in 1887-1888 produced over 20 important commissions, including portraits of Isabella Stewart Gardner, the famed Boston art patron.
 His portrait of Mrs. Adrian Iselin, wife of a New York businessman, revealed her character in one of his most insightful works.
 In Boston, Sargent was honored with his first solo exhibition, which presented 22 of his paintings.
 Here he became friends with painter Dennis Miller Bunker, who traveled to England in the summer of 1888 to paint with him en plein air, and is the subject of Sargent's 1888 painting Dennis Miller Bunker Painting at Calcot.